 Players sort the cards in their hands simultaneously to form battle plans, then announce "ready to battle".
 The dealer counts down: "3, 2, 1, Battle".
 On "battle", all players must play at least 1 card face down in individual Battle Stacks.

-Next, cards are revealed one at a time around the table as Ground Units and Special Forces are deployed.
-Numbered Ground Unit cards (10-70) add to the value of your bid while Special Forces have text-based abilities that take effect when revealed.
+Next, cards are revealed one at a time around the table as Ground Units and Special Units are deployed.
+Numbered Ground Unit cards (10-70) add to the value of your bid while Special Units have text-based abilities that take effect when revealed.
 Choose your battles wisely, deploy units with strategic consideration, and combine cards in fun and clever ways.

-When all cards have been revealed the player with the highest total value of their numbered Ground Units is declared victorious.
+When all cards have been revealed the player with the highest total value of their numbered Ground Units is declared victorious in the battle.
 The war continues with the remaining battles of the round using the remaining cards in your hand.

 Once cards have been played you cannot change your battle plan.
-Hilarious situations and battle outcomes are guaranteed as cards begin to interact in unexpected ways.
+Hilarious situations and battle outcomes are guaranteed as cards begin to interact between players in unexpected ways.

 Numbered Ground Units that add to your bid value range from Squad (10) to Division (70).
-The text-based Special Forces cards have unique abilities.
+The text-based Special Unit cards have unique abilities.

-The Nation Cards you're fighting for control over represent 11 real life countries, including the US, China, India, Germany, Sweden, the UK, Canada, and more.
+The Nation Cards you're fighting for control over represent 11 real life countries, including the US, China, India, Germany, the UK, Canada, and more.
+The point value of each country is based on the size of their real life military.

-Should you save your forces to go for a more valuable nation, or should you spread out your cards to try to win multiple battles?
+Should you save your units to go for a more valuable nation, or should you spread out your cards to try to win multiple battles?

 Highest Bidder: World at War is a fun and exciting game as the core game play is varied and offers plenty of strategies and tactical decisions.
 But for a bigger experience, check out the Ultimate Warfare edition.

-Though the game was created for the ProtoATL contest it became both too overwhelming for new players and too expensive for the contest.
-The Ultimate Warfare edition includes the base game, plus the entirely optional bonus components listed below.
-When playing the game for the first time, it's recommended that the optional additions are removed in order to learn the base game first.
+The Ultimate Warfare edition includes the base game plus the entirely optional bonus components listed below.
+When playing the game for the first time it's recommended that the optional additions are removed in order to learn the base game first.

 The Ultimate Warfare edition adds the following (optional) components to the base game: